| Read Time: 14 minutes | Immigration

 Protecting Your Rights Against Wrongful ICE Detention

-No one expects authorities to question their citizenship status in their own country.
+No one expects authorities in their own country to question their citizenship status.
 Yet, ICE can be indiscriminate.
 A US citizen detained by ICE typically needs prompt legal representation to protect their rights, secure their release, and hold authorities accountable for mistakes.

 At EMP Law, our attorneys know how to act quickly when ICE exceeds its authority.
 We create an action plan during consultations, communicate directly with ICE officers and government agencies, and work to keep you protected under the law.
 Contact EMP Law today if ICE has detained you or someone you love in North Carolina.